C++ Classes And Objects - C++ Programming Tutorial

 Explanation:

-In this example, we define a class Employee that contains two data members: empname and empid.
-We also take a member function setDetails to assign values.
+In this instance, we establish a class named Employee, which includes two attributes: empname and empid.
+Additionally, a method setDetails is implemented to set these values.

-In the main function, an object emp1 is created and initialized with the employee name and id.
-After that, the object is passed to an external function showEmployee that takes an employee object as a parameter and prints its details.
+In the main function, we instantiate an object emp1, setting it up with the employee's name and identification number.
+Subsequently, we transfer this object to an external function showEmployee, which accepts an employee object as an argument and displays its specific information.

 Main differences between Classes and Objects in C++

-Several main differences between classes and objects are as follows:
+Several key variances between classes and objects are outlined below:

 Features Classes Objects